Northampton Shaleway: Stock car racing

 The BriSCA Formula 1 Stock Cars World Championship has been held here twice, in 2005 the first time it was held it was won by Frankie Jnr Wainman, and in 2011 by Paul Harrison.
 Since 1994 the European Championships have been held at Northampton, usually over a weekend in July, and includes a large influx of Drivers and fans from the Netherlands.

 The BriSCA F2 World Championship Race has been held at Northampton 7 times.
 First held in 1966 - Steve Bateman, 1969 - Ron Innocent, 1971 - Dave Brown, 1981 - Bill Batten, 1996 - Rob Speak, 2001 - Daz Kitson, and 2005 - H24 - Willie Peters (the Netherlands).
 The F2 European has been held here over the same weekend as the F1's since 1997.

 Speedway

 Brafield first staged Speedway in 1954.
 The Brafield Flying-Foxes, lined up in the Southern Area League (division 3 at the time). the team finished fourth during the 1954 Southern Area League.
 The following season they finished in 3rd position in the 1955 Southern Area League, collecting twelve of the available twenty-four points.
 And that was it at Brafield until the circuit reopened in 1966.
 This time the circuit was granted an open licence and concentrated on providing opportunities for youngsters and older riders that couldn't quite hold down British League places.
 The team was renamed the Brafield Badgers and interspersed individual meetings with matches against reserve sides from British League tracks.
 The Speedway closed for good at the end of the 1967 season.

+A new speedway team called Northampton Foxes will race at the Raceway during the 2026 SGB Premiership.